sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_pointperfect.md

 ### PointPerfect Flex RTCM/NTRIP

 This service is commonly used with cellular hot spots.
 When this service is enabled, the device will attempt to connect to WiFi.
-If registration has been completed through SparkFun (see above), the device will be allowed to obtain NTRIP credentials.
+If [registration](#registration) has been completed through SparkFun, the device will be allowed to obtain NTRIP credentials.
 The NTRIP Client will be automatically turned on, and the device will quickly enter RTK Float, the RTK Fix states.
 Users report fast fix times with good accuracy.

 <figure markdown>